ReDI-School/nrw-html-and-css/lesson13/index.md

 ---
-title: Lesson 11 - CSS Position and Display types
+title: Lesson 13 - CSS Layout - Part I
+nav_order: 13
 ---

-# CSS Display

-In this session, students will get an understanding of the different display types that are available in CSS.

 ## Class Agenda

 1. Normal Flow
-1. CSS Display types
+1. The `display` Property
-1. CSS Float
+1. Floats

 ## 1. Normal Flow

-This section will help the students to understand the way that webpage elements lay themselves out by default.
+This section will help the students to understand how webpage elements are laid out by default.

+- Last class introduced the idea that everything on the page is a box.
+- By default, these boxes can be stacked up on top of one another, or side by side
-- what does block level and inline elements mean?
+- Revision: What does block level and inline elements mean?
-- How buttons can be styled
-- How to style borders (border radius, border style e.g dotted....)

-ETA: 20 mins

-## 2. CSS Display types
+## 2. The `display` Property

-In this section, students get understanding of the display types available `block, inline and inline-block`
-> Disclaimer: Lesson 12 (link to it) already covered the characteristics and differences between inline boxes and block boxes.
-This sections of the lecture goes into more details about the different display types and  explains how to change the default display type with the css `display` rules.
-- understand what display block, inline and inline-block is.
-  -what are the default display style of element tags like `div, anchor tag, span...`
-- how to change the default `display` of elements to align differently.
-E.g. `anchor` tags are by default inline but you can make them block.
-- explain that height and width don't work for in-line elements.
-It also doesn't allow margin-top and bottom styling.

-ETA: 50 mins
+You can change how elements behave in normal flow with the `display` property.

+Exercise:
+1. Apply a border on all elements on your page.
+2. Using the dev tools, identify elements with display block and change them to inline (and vice versa)
+3. Observe how the flow of elements on the page changes

-## 3. CSS Floats
+## 3. Floats

-Students will learn how to position items to the desired position using float.

 - The CSS float property specifies how an element should float.
 It helps to wrap text around images.
 - values for the Float property `"left", "right", "none", "inherit"`